graysongroepper/sphinx-template/source/Bibliography/index.rst

 Annotated Bibliography
 ======================
-Hello

-The Web application security topic from Wikipedia [#f1]_ would be a good place to start.
+The Web application security topic from Wikipedia would be a good place to start.
 This covers [summary].
 I could pull from this [specific info].

 Wikipedia contributors.
 (2021, January 21).